sf-wdi-19-20/modules/w3_d1_2_apis_continued/README.md

 5. The data you render in the view should include the track name and artist name.

+6. Each time the user submits the form, clear the previous search results from the view.

 ### How to Get Started

 1. Create a new directory and GitHub repo called `spotify_app`.